 The panel can store up to 1000 events.
 When it reaches its 1000-event capacity, it will delete the oldest events to make room for the new events as they occur.
 In networked setups, each panel stores up to 1000 of its own events.
-When viewing Event History in the panel, the newest 500 events from every panel in the site will be displayed.
 When using the HFSS Software Suite, all 1000 events from every panel in the network will be uploaded.